 MRI for breast diagnostics

-As part of our commitment to providing the best possible breast care to the women of our community, we are proud to offer magnetic resonance imaging (MRI) technology for breast imaging and for biopsy.
+As part of our commitment to providing the best in breast care to the women of our community, we offer magnetic resonance imaging (MRI) technology for breast imaging and for biopsy.
 The Community Imaging Center at Ryan Ranch was the first facility in Monterey County to offer these services.

 MRI uses a powerful magnetic field, radio frequency pulses, and a computer to produce detailed pictures of organs, soft tissues, bone, and virtually all other internal body structures.
 It has increasingly become a valuable diagnostic tool for women at high risk of breast cancer, or who have already been diagnosed.
 In many cases where lesions are found through mammogram or ultrasound, MRI can give an even clearer picture of the extent of the disease.